.

 It may be added that Islam in fact breaks away from this longstanding tradition of appeasing an “angry God” and instead demands personal sacrifice and submission as the only way to die before death and reach “Fana” or “extinction in Allah.”
 The notion of “vicarious atonement of sin” (absolving one’s sins through the blood of another) is nowhere to be found in the Qur’an.
 Neither is the idea of gaining favor by offering the life of another to God.
 In Islam, all that is demanded as a sacrifice is one’s personal willingness to submit one’s ego and individual will to Allah.

 102) Then when (the son) Reached (the age of) (Serious) work with him He said: “Oh my son!
 I see in vision That I offer thee in sacrifice: Now see what is Thy view!”
 (The son) said: “Oh my father!
 Do As thou art commanded: Thou wilt find me, If Allah so wills one Practicing patience and constancy!”
 103) So when they had both Submitted their wills (to Allah), And he had laid him Prostrate on his forehead (For sacrifice), 104) We called out to him, “Oh Abraham!”
-1054) “Thou hast already fulfilled The vision!” thus indeed Do We reward Those who do right.
-106) For this was obviously A trial, 107) And We ransomed him With a momentous sacrifice.
+1054) “Thou hast already fulfilled the vision!” thus indeed Do We reward Those who do right.
+106) For this was obviously A trial, 107) And We ransomed him with a momentous sacrifice.

-It is not their meat Nor their blood, that reaches Allah: it is your piety That reaches Him: He Has thus made them subject To you, that ye may glorify Allah for His guidance to you:* And proclaim the Good News To all who do right
+It is not their meat nor their blood, that reaches Allah: it is your piety That reaches Him: He Has thus made them subject to you, that ye may glorify Allah for His guidance to you: * And proclaim the Good News To all who do right

 No one should suppose that meat or blood is acceptable to the One True God.
 It was a pagan fancy that Allah could be appeased by blood sacrifice.
 But Allah does accept the offering of our hearts, and as a symbol of such offer.

-Replying the to this oft asked query by Non Muslims, please listen to the answer by Professor Javed Ahmad Ghamidi, a Pakistani Muslim theologian, Quran scholar, Islamic modernist, exegete and educationist, on the subject.
+Replying the to this oft asked query by non-Muslims, please listen to the answer by Professor Javed Ahmad Ghamidi, a Pakistani Muslim theologian, Quran scholar, Islamic modernist, exegete and educationist, on the subject.
 The video is in Urdu, but has English subtitles for those who cannot understand Urdu:

 Photo | References: | 1 | 2 | 3 |